Many years ago, Mississippi ARES recognized that the digital modes were the future of Amateur Radio emergency communications.

 3. Central Mississippi ARES Winlink Net (CMA-W)

-ARES, RACES, SKYWARN members, and all persons interested in sending email over HF Amateur Radio frequencies
+Who: ARES, RACES, SKYWARN members, and all persons interested in sending email over HF Amateur Radio frequencies

-: Winlink allows you to send email through amateur radio frequencies to RMS Gateway stations around the country and world, which automatically place your email into the normal internet email system, where it travels to its intended recipient.
+What: Winlink allows you to send email through amateur radio frequencies to RMS Gateway stations around the country and world, which automatically place your email into the normal internet email system, where it travels to its intended recipient.
 Winlink is very useful for sending emails out of an Internet Down Area to non-Ham friends, relatives, and emergency personnel who are in an Internet Up Area.
 It also allows non-Ham friends, relatives, and emergency personnel in Internet Up Areas to use their normal email programs to send emails to Hams who are in Internet Down Areas.

 Purpose: To provide practice in sending email, radiograms, ICS-213 forms, and SKYWARN Storm Spotter Reports to prepare our members for emergency activations.